-A recent report from the Republican minority on the US Senate Committee on Environment and Public Works (EPW) makes a bizarre accusation: It claims that a few billionaires and environmental foundations constitute a villainous network conspiring to spread propaganda against the use of fossil fuels.
+A recent report from the Republican minority on the U.S. Senate Committee on Environment and Public Works makes a bizarre accusation: It claims that a few billionaires and environmental foundations constitute a villainous network conspiring to spread propaganda against the use of fossil fuels.

-However, it’s the accusers themselves who are most guilty of “propaganda” boosting, if that group’s investments and contributions from the oil and gas industry are taken into account.
+But it’s the accusers themselves who are most guilty of propaganda boosting, if that group’s investments and contributions from the oil and gas industry are taken into account.
 In any case, there’s nothing wrong with foundations funding the spread of information and awareness.
 It’s a ubiquitous model that is used by organizations across the political spectrum.

-The report, titled, “The Chain of Environmental Command: How a Club of Billionaires and Their Foundations Control the Environmental Movement and Obama’s EPA,” traces donations and contributions to some of the most well-known environmental foundations and nonprofits in the nation – without actually ever claiming these organizations have done anything wrong.
+The report, titled, “The Chain of Environmental Command: How a Club of Billionaires and Their Foundations Control the Environmental Movement and Obama’s [Environmental Protection Agency (EPA)],” traces donations and contributions to some of the most well known environmental foundations and nonprofits in the nation – without actually ever claiming these organizations have done anything wrong.
 Instead, the report claims the organizations are elitist, and that they drive a “far-left agenda,” using “backroom deals and transfers” to execute their insidious program of mitigating the global climate crisis.

 The report comes as Republicans who safeguard oil and gas interests find themselves on the defensive amid moves by the Obama administration to cap the emissions from new power plants and prepare for the impacts of climate change.
 Critics say this context is key to understanding the report’s strategy.

-“[The committee minority] tried to turn it around, and I don’t think they’ve done a very good job,” said Russell Mendell, who is campaign director with Frack Free Colorado, a grassroots movement working for alternatives to hydraulic fracturing.
-“They’re telling people that [environmentalists] are Goliath and they’re David.
+“[The Committee minority] tried to turn it around, and I don’t think they’ve done a very good job,” said Russell Mendell, who is campaign director with Frack Free Colorado, a grassroots movement working for alternatives to fracking.
+“They’re telling people that [environmentalists] are Goliath, and they’re David.
 How ridiculous is that?
 It’s really a ‘sky is pink’ type of situation.”

 Faux Grassroots Groups?

-In the EPW report, Frack Free Colorado is accused of being a fictitious group, used to implement policy goals the committee minority doesn’t want to see happen in Colorado.
-But Mendell says his group hasn’t received any money from the wealthy individuals and foundations mentioned in the committees’ report – only other forms of institutional support such as labor and materials.
+In the Committee report, Frack Free Colorado is accused of being a fictitious group, used to implement policy goals the Committee minority doesn’t want to see happen in Colorado.
+But Mendell says his group hasn’t received any money from the wealthy individuals and foundations mentioned in the Committees’ report — only other forms of institutional support such as labor and materials.